GfSE/SAF-Specification/src/devdoc/branch-deployment.md

 ### Deployment Step

-The built site is deployed to the `gh-pages` branch:
+The built site is deployed to the `gh-pages` branch.
+The YAML syntax uses GitHub Actions expressions:

+{% raw %}
 ```yaml
 - name: Deploy To gh-pages Branch 🚀
   uses: JamesIves/github-pages-deploy-action@v4.4.3